hivenetes/k8s-bootstrapper/README.md

-# DOKS Bootstrapper:  An extendable framework for simplified K8s adoption
+# DOKS Bootstrapper:  An extendable framework for simplified cluster bootstrapping

 Bootstrapping a DigitalOcean Kubernetes Cluster(DOKS) using Terraform and Argo CD.